reelyactive/chickadee/README.md

 A contextual associations store and API for the IoT
 ---------------------------------------------------

 chickadee is a contextual associations store.
 Specifically, it associates wireless device identifiers with a URL and/or a tag.
-In other words it maintains, for instance, the link between your wireless device and your online stories so that [Smart Spaces](http://smartspac.es) which detect your device can understand what you're sharing about yourself.
+In other words it maintains, for instance, the link between your wireless device and your online stories so that physical spaces which detect your device can understand what you're sharing about yourself.
+As of version 0.4.0, chickadee uses [Sniffypedia](http://sniffypedia.org) for all implicit associations.
 It also allows logical groupings of devices to share a common tag such as "lounge", for instance, to represent the sensor devices in a lounge, and "friends", for instance, to represent the devices carried by a group of friends.

 chickadee is also a contextual API for the IoT.
 It binds to an instance of [barnacles](https://www.npmjs.com/package/barnacles) which provides the current state.
 It supports queries regarding the context _at_ or _near_ either a device ID or a tag.
 Continuing with the example above, it supports queries such as what is the _contextat_ the lounge, as well as what is the _contextnear_ the friends.